Neutron-capture elements record the ordered chemical evolution of the disc over time: Discussion

 \subsection{Age-abundance profiles of neutron capture elements in the Galactic disc}

-Across the well studied [$\alpha$/Fe]-[Fe/H] plane, chemical cells (or ``mono-abundance populations (MAPS)" (\citealp[e.g.,][]{Bovy2012,bovy2012b, Martig2016, Mackereth2017, Mackereth2019_disc})) have set a new course for exploration in many avenues of Galactic archaeology in relation to stellar age and spatial extent.
-The ability to select stellar populations with the same number of SNII and SNIa contributions is also, however, of particular utility from a nucleosynthetic standpoint, to study elements produced in independent processes.
-In this paper we use the chemical cells to study the age-abundance relations of the $s$- and $r$-process neutron capture elements, of [Ba/Fe] and [Eu/Fe], respectively.
-Within cells, this illuminates the relationship between supernovae and neutron capture yields over time.
-Between cells, the age-abundance profiles are an imprint of the architectural assembly of the galaxy; linking the environment of neutron capture and supernovae processes over chemical space and time.
+Across the well studied [Fe/H]-[$\alpha$/Fe] plane, chemical cells (or ``mono-abundance populations (MAPS)" (\citealp[e.g.,][]{Bovy2012,bovy2012b, Martig2016, Mackereth2017, Mackereth2019_disc})) have set a new course for exploration in many avenues of Galactic archaeology.
+The ability to select stellar populations with the same number of SNII and SNIa contributions is also, however, of particular utility from a nucleosynthetic standpoint to study chemical elements synthesized in independent processes.
+In this paper we use chemical cells to study the age-abundance relations of the $s$- and $r$-process neutron capture elements, of [Ba/Fe] and [Eu/Fe], respectively, across a grid in [Fe/H]-[Mg/Fe] space.
+Within cells, this illuminates the relationship between SNII/SNIa and neutron capture yields over time.
+Between cells, the age-abundance profiles are an imprint of the architectural assembly of the galaxy, as ([Fe/H], [Mg/Fe], age) are a direct link to birth radius (\citealp[e.g.,][]{Frankel2018,Minchev2018,Ness2019}), thus linking the neutron capture and SNII/SNIa nucleosynthetic sources over space and time in the Galaxy.

-Section~\ref{results} maps the age-abundance relations for [Ba/Fe] and [Eu/Fe], across the [$\alpha$/Fe]-[Fe/H] plane.
-The overall mean relations between age-[Ba/Fe] and age-[Eu/Fe] reported in this study broadly match that from previous work focusing both on stellar populations in the field (\citealp[e.g.,][]{Dasilva2012,Reddy2015,Nissen2016,Nissen2017,Bedell2018, Hayden2020, Griffith2021_galah}) and in open/globular clusters (\citealp[e.g.,][]{Dorazi2009,Maiorca2011,Magrini2018}).
+Section~\ref{results} maps the age-abundance relations for [Ba/Fe] and [Eu/Fe], across the [Fe/H]-[$\alpha$/Fe] plane.
+The overall mean relations between age-[Ba/Fe] and age-[Eu/Fe] reported in this study broadly match that from previous work focusing both on stellar populations in the field (\citealp[e.g.,][]{Dasilva2012,Reddy2015,Nissen2016,Nissen2017,Bedell2018, Hayden2020, Griffith2021_galah, Zinn2021}) and in open/globular clusters (\citealp[e.g.,][]{Dorazi2009,Maiorca2011,Magrini2018}).
 These suggest that younger stellar populations manifest on average higher contributions from the $s$-process nucleosynthetic channel (although possibly not in the same amounts for different $s$-process elements, see \citealt[][]{Dorazi2017} and \citealt[][]{Reddy2017}).

 In stepping through individual chemical cells, we see remarkably structured age-[Ba/Fe] relations, that vary neatly across in slope and amplitude.
 The age-[Ba/Fe] relations show a negative slope across all cells for stars younger than 10 Gyr, of approximately $\sim$ $-$0.05 dex/Gyr (i.e. in agreement with previous work \citealp[e.g.,][]{Bedell2018}).
 Conversely, for the oldest ages ($>$ 10 Gyr) we see an increase in the [Ba/Fe] value.
 This could be due to either or the combination of two factors: i) the difference in the onset of AGB-wind and SNIa contributions, leading to a high primordial Ba that decreases with Fe production until onset of AGB-winds; ii) an issue in the GALAH [Ba/Fe] determination for the oldest RGB stars (see \citet[][]{Hayden2020} for a discussion).
 We see that the abundance ratio between the $r$-process element Eu, and the iron-peak element Fe, is constant with age within each of our chemical cells.
 However, the mean [Eu/Fe] value changes primarily as a function of [Mg/Fe], but also to some extent in [Fe/H].